Bit-2310/compact-on-demand-rapid-encoding-of-sequences/README.md

 At its heart, a `.cseq` file is a smartly structured binary file.
 It's not just a stream of data; it's organized into three distinct parts to make it fast and flexible.

 1.  **File Header:** A small section at the very top of the file that acts like a business card.
 It tells the program: "Hi, I'm a .cseq file, version 1.0, the data inside is DNA, and you can find the index way at the end at this specific byte location."

-2.  **Data Blocks:** This is the main body of the file where all the sequence data lives.
-Each sequence is compressed and stored in its own independent block.
+2. 2. **Data Blocks:** This is the main body of the file where all the sequence data lives.
+Each sequence is encoded (using 4-bit packing) and stored in its own independent block.
 This is key—it means we can grab just one sequence without having to touch or read any of the others.

 3.  **Index Block:** This is the "table of contents" that makes everything so fast.
 It's a list, stored at the end of the file, that maps every sequence ID to its exact location (byte offset) in the file.
 When you want a sequence, the program reads this small index into memory and immediately knows where to find everything.